exAspArk/bemi/README.md

 ## Architecture

-Bemi is designed to be lightweight and simple to use by default.
-It can run by using  PostgreSQL, MySQL, or SQLite.
+Bemi is designed to be lightweight, composable, and simple to use by default.

 ```
          /‾‾‾\